Do you want to stop negative thoughts from affecting you so much?

-What if I told you that there’s a simple way to deal with negative thoughts?
+What if I told you that there’s a way to deal with negative thoughts?

 You see, I’ve been battling negative thinking patterns my whole life.
 I’ve battled with my inner critic.
 I’ve had to learn how to transcend negative self-talk.

-I’ve tried most of the systems and methods out there, and I’ve found what works for me.
+I’ve tried many of the systems and methods out there, and I’ve found what works for me.

-In this article, you’ll discover one of my favorite ways of getting rid of negative thinking.
+In this article, you’ll discover one of my favorite ways of transcending negative thinking.

 What is a Negative Thought?

 At its core, a negative thought is not inherently negative.
 It’s simply a thought.
 What makes it negative is how you label it, and then how you react to that label.